Why Is The Statue Of Liberty Green: Science, History, and Symbolism

 Inside the Statue

-Once you can enter the Statue of Liberty, you are greeted by an intriguing sight.
+An intriguing sight greets you once you enter the Statue of Liberty.
 The statue's interior provides an up-close look at the original color of the monument.
 Shielded from the elements, the copper here has not undergone the same patination as the exterior.
 Instead, it maintains a dull, brownish-gold color that offers a fascinating contrast to the verdigris exterior.

 The statue's interior is a marvel of engineering.
 The copper skin is supported by an iron framework designed by Gustave Eiffel, the man behind the Eiffel Tower.
 The framework is intended to allow the copper skin to move independently, a necessity given the strong winds and temperature changes the statue endures.